 Among hormonal medications that are effective on fibroids are birth control pills and progesterone, both of which can regulate your natural hormone balance and reduce bleeding symptoms.
 There is also the Lupron depot, which creates a "false" menopause, shrinking fibroids like true menopause.
 A hormonal IUD releases levonorgestrel, a form of the hormone progestin, and can also be effective in shrinking fibroids.

 Doctors sometimes prescribe tranexamic acid, which can help moderate bleeding.

 The effect of these medications is limited; fibroid symptoms usually come back when the medications are stopped.
 In addition, they can cause side effects, like hot flashes or bloating, in some women.

-As a regional and national leader in women’s health, we offer multiple opportunities for patients to participate in clinical trials, which currently include MRI-guided high-intensity focused ultrasound (HiFU).
-Future trials may include fibroid medications.
-To learn about our current clinical trials, please call 503 418-4500.
+As a regional and national leader in women’s health, we offer multiple opportunities for patients to participate in clinical trials.
+To learn about our current clinical trials, call 503 418-4500.